monsoonmaelstrom/book2/book2.md

 “They won’t.”

 “They might.
-If they do, that would be just as bad.
+If they do, that would be equally as bad.
 My mother and Iverson are going to start a war.
 It feels like I’m the fulcrum that it’s all balanced on.”

 “Hazel,” Liam scoffs.